An Explicit non-Poissonian Pair Correlation Function: Introduction

-which needs to be taken into account to bound $F_N(s)$ from above.
-Reordering the terms, finishes the proof. \end{proof} This puts in the position to easily prove the main theorem of this paper. \begin{proof}[Proof of Theorem~\ref{main:thm}] As $N \to \infty$, the lower and upper bound in Theorem~\ref{thm:bounds} obviously tend to the same value.
-Applying Lemma~\ref{lem:kmax} to either of the bounds yields
+which needs to be taken into account to bound $F_N(s)$ from below.
+Reordering the terms, finishes the proof. \end{proof} This puts us in the position to easily prove the main theorem of this paper. \begin{proof}[Proof of Theorem~\ref{main:thm}] As $N \to \infty$, the lower and upper bound in Theorem~\ref{thm:bounds} obviously converge to the same value (if the limit exists) by Lemma~\ref{lem:kmax}.
+Applying Lemma~\ref{lem:kmax} to either of the bounds yields for